frenchrb/JMU_ETDs/README.md

 These scripts are released under a CC-BY-NC 4.0 license.

 Created by Rebecca B. French.
-Older versions in old_versions created by Steven W. Holloway and modified by Rebecca B. French and Steven W. Holloway.
+Scripts in old_versions created by Steven W. Holloway and modified by Rebecca B. French and Steven W. Holloway.